A good iced tea recipe is a must during these summer months!

 Fruit is a natural flavor enhancer for iced tea but so is booze.
 This iced tea recipe is based on a Gold Rush Cocktail which is a variation of a whiskey sour, except it is made with bourbon, lemon juice, and honey syrup (in place of simple syrup).
 Individually, each one of those ingredients will make any iced tea taste great, but to use all three makes your iced tea taste like a home run.

 I do use lemonade in place of straight lemon juice as it adds another dimension to the iced tea, plus it plays on the sweetness from the honey syrup.
 Speaking of honey syrup, this is nothing more than water and honey that has been boiled together and reduced to concentrate the flavor of the honey.
 Straight honey will not dissolve as it is too thick to put into the cold liquid, so I would definitely recommend the honey syrup.
 And I would add, you should make extra honey syrup because I am confident that one pitcher of this iced tea recipe will not be enough for you and your friends!
+I found the best way to make ice tea cold brew, which can be used for this cocktail too!

 - 4 cups brewed iced tea